sb2345/okckd.github.io/source/_posts/question/2014-07-27-Fit-dominos-in-strip.md

 > In how many ways can one tile a 2 X N strip of square cells with 1 X 2 dominos?

-{% img left /assets/images/Dominos.png %}
+{% img middle /assets/images/Dominos.png %}

 ### Solution